AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/advanced-program-reporting-overview.md

 ## What's an Analysis Area? {#whats-an-analysis-area}

-Analysis areas each contain different data sets and metrics within Revenue Explorer.
+Analysis areas each contain different data sets and metrics within [!UICONTROL Revenue Explorer].
 Each area relates to the reporting subject you have chosen to view.

 ## Program Analysis Areas {#program-analysis-areas}